mengbinhao/jack-note/docs/frontend/vue/vue-router.md

 export default {
   setup() {
     onBeforeRouteLeave((to, from) => {
-      const answer = window.confirm('Are you sure to leave?') if (!answer) return false
+      let answer = window.confirm('Are you sure to leave?') if (!answer) return false
     })
   }